Treating Dog Separation Anxiety

 the dog calming codeDog Training for Separation Anxiety

-Ive been recommending Professional Dog Trainer and Behavioral Specialist, Doggy Dan, for several years for dog and puppy training.
-His training methods are kind and effective, and his training philosophy focuses on stepping up as pack leader for your dog.
+I’ve been recommending Professional Dog Trainer and Behavioral Specialist, Doggy Dan, for several years for dog and puppy training.
+His training methods are kind and effective, and his training philosophy focuses on being pack leader for your dog.

 The best way to achieve it is to follow the steps in The Dog Calming Code.
 Doggy Dan says, and I totally agree, that stepping up as pack leader for your dog is the most kind, loving thing you’ll ever do for your dog.
 I think this is especially true for dogs who suffer with separation anxiety.